google/youtube-8m/README.md

 ### Using Frame-Level features

-Just append
+Append
 ```sh
 --frame_features=True --model=FrameLevelLogisticModel --feature_names=inc3 \
 --batch_size=256
 ```

-to the 'gcloud' commands given above.
+to the 'gcloud' commands given above, and change 'video_level' in paths to 'frame_level'.

 The 'FrameLevelLogisticModel' is designed to provide equivalent results to a logistic model trained over the video-level features.
 Please look at the